yasuyuky/sectora/README.md

 ### Cross-compile on other platforms using Docker

 ```
-make
+# to build sectora
+docker-compose run --rm build

+# to build deb package
+docker-compose run --rm package
 ```

-See Makefile for details
+See Makefile and docker-compose.yml for details

 ## How to install and setup